EnterpriseDB/repmgr/README.md

     createdb repmgr -O repmgr

-We recommend using the name `repmgr` for both, but you can use whatever name you like. `repmgr` will create the schema and objects it needs when it connects to the server.
+We recommend using the name `repmgr` for both, but you can use whatever name you like (and you need to set the names you chose in the `conninfo` string in `repmgr.conf`; see below). `repmgr` will create the schema and objects it needs when it connects to the server.

 ### repmgr configuration